take-five/yandex_market-parser/README.md

 end
 ```

-To create a controller you should create a new class - successor of YandexMarket::Controller::Base.
+To create a controller you should create a new class - successor of `YandexMarket::Controller::Base`.
 You should define dispatch rules for main YML-objects: catalog, shop, currency, category, offer.
 Optionally you can add hooks for every handler.
 E.g. if you set up your dispatch rules to route <tt>offer</tt> nodes to <tt>handle_offer</tt>, you can declare <tt>before_handle_offer</tt> and <tt>after_handle_offer</tt> hooks.
 ```ruby
 class MyCoolController < YandexMarket::Controller::Base
   dispatch do |d|